On the Fundamental Limit of the Stochastic Gradient Identification Algorithm Under Non-Persistent Excitation: Mathematical Framework

-where \(t_k\) is a strictly increasing natural number sequence which tends to infinity, i.e. \(t_k \to \infty\).
-In particular, the SG algorithm is strongly consistent. \end{corollary} \begin{remark} This result relies on a ``time-scale rescaling'' technique, which is not only natural but essential.
-The core idea is to partition the time axis into intervals $[t_{k-1}, t_k)$ and analyze the system over these aggregated blocks.
-This approach is necessary because if we considered each matrix individually (i.e., interval length 1), the minimum eigenvalue $\lambda_{\min}(S_{t_k t_{k-1}})$ would be zero due to rank deficiency, causing the criterion to fail. \end{remark}
+where \(\{t_k\}\) is a strictly increasing sequence of natural numbers tending to infinity, i.e., \(t_k \to \infty\). \end{corollary} \begin{remark} This result relies on a ``time-scale rescaling'' technique.
+The idea is to partition the time axis into intervals $[t_{k-1}, t_k)$ and analyze the system over these aggregated blocks.
+This approach is necessary because, if the matrices were considered one at a time, i.e., over intervals of length one, the minimum eigenvalue $\lambda_{\min}(S_{t_k t_{k-1}})$ would be zero due to rank deficiency, causing the criterion to fail. \end{remark}

-The weight sequence \(\mu_j\) can be chosen as a \textit{streaming statistic} of the regressors \(\phi_k\)'s, meaning each \(\mu_j\) is computed from \(\phi_j\) and \(\mu_{j-1}\) alone.
+The weight sequence \(\mu_j\) can be chosen as a \textit{streaming statistic} of the regressors \(\{\phi_j\}\), in the sense that each \(\mu_j\) is computed from \(\phi_j\) and \(\mu_{j-1}\).
 This property is particularly useful for online computation.